UMMS-Biocore/bootcamp/session3/session3.md

 	rsem/ctrl2.rsem.genes.results  rsem/exper1.rsem.genes.results  rsem/exper3.rsem.genes.results
 ```

-If you haven't done the previous excrcise but want to move forward, you can run the command below to run rsem commands for all samples.
-(If you alredy have the results files above, please don't run the command below)
+If you haven't done the previous excercise but want to move forward, you can run the command below to run rsem commands for all samples. (**If you alredy have the results files above, please don't run the command below**)

 ```
 	$ /project/umw_biocore/class/rsemruns.sh